-The Board Secretary shall keep written minutes of all School Board meetings (whether open or closed), which shall be signed by the President and the Secretary.
+The Board Secretary shall keep written minutes of all Board meetings (whether open or closed), which shall be signed by the President and the Secretary.
 The minutes include: The meeting's date, time, and place;

-- 1. School Board members recorded as either present or absent; - 2.
+- 1. Board members recorded as either present or absent; - 2.
 A summary of the discussion on all matters proposed, deliberated, or decided, and a record of any votes taken; - 3.
-On all matters requiring a roll call vote, a record of who voted "yea" and "nay"; - 4.
+On all matters requiring a roll call vote, a record of who voted yea and nay; - 4.
 If the meeting is adjourned to another date, the time and place of the adjourned meeting; - 5.
 The vote of each member present when a vote is taken to hold a closed meeting or portion of a meeting, and the reason for the closed meeting with a citation to the specific exception contained in the Open Meetings Act authorizing the closed meeting; - 6.
-A record of all motions, the members making the motion and the second; and - 7.
+A record of all motions, including individuals making and seconding motions; - 7.
+Upon request by a Board member, a record of how he or she voted on a particular motion; and - 8.
 The type of meeting, including any notices and, if a reconvened meeting, the original meeting's date.

-The minutes shall be submitted to the School Board for approval or modification at its next regularly scheduled Educational Focus Board meeting.
+The minutes shall be submitted to the Board for approval or modification at its next regularly scheduled open meeting.
+Minutes for open meetings must be approved within 30 days after the meeting or at the second subsequent regular meeting, whichever is later.

-At least semi-annually in an open meeting, the Board: (1) reviews minutes from closed meetings that are currently unavailable for public release, and (2) decides which, if any, no longer require confidential treatment and are available for public inspection.
-The School Board may meet in a prior closed session to review the minutes from closed meetings that are currently unavailable for public release.
+At least semi-annually in an open meeting, the Board: (1) reviews minutes from all closed meetings that are currently unavailable for public release, and (2) decides which, if any, no longer require confidential treatment and are available for public inspection.
+The Board may meet in a prior closed session to review the minutes from closed meetings that are currently unavailable for public release.

-The School Board's meeting minutes must be submitted to the Board's Treasurer on the first Monday of April and October, and at other times as the Treasurer may require.
+The Board's meeting minutes must be submitted to the Board Treasurer at such times as the Treasurer may require.

 The official minutes are in the custody of the Board Secretary.
-Open meetings minutes are available for inspection during regular office hours within 7 days after the Board's approval, in the office of the Superintendent or designee, in the presence of the Secretary, the Superintendent or designee, or any School Board member.
+Open meeting minutes are available for inspection during regular office hours within ten days after the Board's approval; they may be inspected in the District's main office, in the presence of the Secretary, the Superintendent or designee, or any Board member.